Any links to Amazon are affiliate links.

 If you put your spouse first, you aren’t going to neglect your children.
 Your natural love for them is too strong for that to happen.
 If your put your children first, you are most likely going to neglect your spousal relationship.
 It will not be nurtured.
 It will not grow.
 It will become strained.
 Your children will move out and you will find that you don’t really know each other.
 Putting your spouse first in no way equates to child neglect.
 Sometimes I don’t like the way my husband chooses to handle a situation, but I never bring that up in front of the children.
 I give him respect and allow him to remain the father to the children.
 If he were beating them, of course I would step in and stop him.
 But him threatening a time out too often is not the end of the world and something that I need to address in front of Brayden.

 Couch time is when husband and wife sit on the couch for about 15 minutes when Dad gets home and they talk to each other.
-Growingkids.org has more information on this topic:
+Read more about this in Put Your Marriage First.

 We are not so great about real couch time.
 My husband gets home from work rather early.
 Brayden (2.5) is usually asleep, and Kaitlyn (9 months) is in solo playtime.